krishnaanaril/Notes/Books/FunctionalProgrammingInCsharp.md

 ## Chapter 10 - Event sourcing: a functional approach to persistence

 - The traditional functions of a relational DB are the CRUD operations: create, read, update, and delete.
 The functional approach to data storage is CRA: create, read, append.
+- Thinking functionally about data also encompasses storage.
+Instead of mutating stored data, consider the database as a big immutable collection: you can append new data, but never overwrite existing data.
+- There are two main approaches to immutable storage:
+    - *Event-based*—The DB is an ever-growing collection of events.
+    - *Assertion-based*—The DB is an ever-growing collection of facts.
+- Event sourcing means persisting event data as events occur.
+The state of an entity need not be stored, because it can always be computed as the “sum” of all events that affected the entity.
+- An event-sourced system naturally separates the concerns of reading and writing data, enabling a CQRS architecture that separates between
+    - The command side, where commands are received, validated, and turned into events that are persisted and published.
+    - The query side, where events are combined to create view models, which are served to clients and, optionally, cached for better performance.
+- Event-sourced systems have several main components:
+    - *Commands*—Simple, immutable data objects encapsulating a request from a client program.
+    - *Events*—Simple, immutable data objects capturing what happened.
+    - *States*—Data objects representing the state of an entity at a certain point in time.
+    - *State transitions*—Functions that take a state and an event, and produce a new state.
+    - *View models*—Data objects for populating views.
+They’re computed from events.
+    - *Event handlers*—These subscribe to events to perform business logic (on the command side) or to update view models (on the query side).

+## Chapter 11 - Lazy computations, continuations, and the beauty of monadic composition

 ## Others